 What are Production Transcripts?

-One way to look at production transcripts is to think of them as something in between standard transcripts and closed captions.
+One way to look at production transcripts is to think of them as something in between standard transcripts and closed captioning.
 Transcription files contain the entire verbatim dialog of a video or audio, but they do not contain any time stamp information.
 Closed captions, on the other hand, contain very frequent time stamps.
 The time stamps in caption files indicate when a caption should pop on the screen when playing the video with closed captions turned on, so it’s not uncommon to have closed caption time stamps every few seconds, even mid-sentence.
 Production transcripts contain some time stamps, but the frequency is a happy medium between ordinary transcripts (nothing) and the frequent time stamps of closed caption files.

 Use Cases for Production Transcripts